wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### Opening gnuplot's command console in windows created by `plot` and `draw`

-On MS Windows if in maxima's variable `gnuplot_command` "gnuplot" is replaced by "wgnuplot" gnuplot offers the possibility to open a console window gnuplot commands can be entered into.
+On MS Windows if in Maxima's variable `gnuplot_command` "gnuplot" is replaced by "wgnuplot" gnuplot offers the possibility to open a console window gnuplot commands can be entered into.
 Unfortunately enabling this feature causes gnuplot to "steal" the keyboard focus for a short time every time a plot is prepared.

 ### Embedding animations into the spreadsheet